Logan Bayliss-Brow

-Logan Bayliss-Brow (born 29 August 1999) is a Scotland international rugby league footballer who plays as a for the Bradford Bulls in the English Super League.
+Logan Bayliss-Brow (born 29 August 1999) is a Scotland international rugby league footballer who plays as a for the Gold Coast Titans in the NRL.

 Background

 Bayliss-Brow was born in Nambour, Queensland, Australia.
 He is of Scottish descent.

 Playing career

 North Queensland Cowboys

 Bayliss-Brow played for the North Queensland Cowboys Holden Cup team in 2017.
 In 2018 he played for the Townsville Blackhawks in the Hastings Deering Colts competition.
 He was then promoted into the Cowboys NRL squad for the 2019 NRL season on a Development contract.
 He was allocated to the Mackay Cutters Queensland Cup team for the 2019 season.

 Brisbane Tigers

 In 2020, Bayliss-Brow moved to the Brisbane Tigers Queensland Cup team.

 Souths Logan Magpies

 Following 2020, he signed with the Souths Logan Magpies and signed a train and trial deal with the Brisbane Broncos for the 2021 season.

 Brisbane Broncos

 He then signed a contract with Broncos for the 2022 and 2023 seasons.

 Bayliss-Brow represented the Queensland Maroons (U20s) team in 2019 and was 18th man in 2018.